RedSummit1/Website/content/etc/blog/first-post.md

 For me its the sunken cost fallacy, but to others; college is a scam, their are so many other industries to get into where you make more and have better living conditions.

 End of Rant, lets continue.

+Adding some more lines to this files at the moment, a commit a day keeps unemployment away!